 - If a CM asks you to pull up your mask, you should do it.
 I only saw this happen twice.
 Like I said, most people were following guidelines.

 - There are two Starbucks but only the one by World of Disney was open.
 You can mobile order and pick up your drink there through the Starbucks App.

 - Bathrooms are closed occasionally for deep cleanings!

 - There are plenty of hand washing stations set up.

 - There are so many umbrellas everywhere.
 I felt like Disney really tried to keep guests’ comfort in mind by setting them up especially where they would have to line up for stores or dining.

 - The part of the trashcan you push to open is left open so you don’t have to touch anything.

 - Contactless payment is the way to go- credit, debit, Apple pay, etc.

-All in all, I enjoyed my day at Downtown Disney.
-Let me know if you have any questions.
 Remember- wear a mask, wash your hands, keep a safe distance and be safe.